Imperial County Nursing Home Abuse Resources

 Any unexplained injury, illness, infection, or death may be the result of abuse or neglect.

 Contact Walton Law Firm.
-Imperial County elder abuse and neglect attorney Randy Walton provides free consultations in cases concerning elder abuse, neglect, or malpractice in the nursing home or residential care setting.
+Imperial County nursing home abuse attorney Randy Walton provides free consultations in cases concerning elder abuse, neglect, or malpractice in the nursing home or residential care setting.
 He can be reached at (866) 607-1325 or by completing the online questionnaire.

 Other ways to take action: